chafey/js-graphsync/examples/responder/README.md

 * Dumps out the CID and Selector for incoming graphsync requests

 ToDo:
-* Send hard coded blocks to the requester
+* Send hard coded blocks to the requester (in progress)
 * Lookup root in block store and send it instead of hard coded block
 * Traverse child blocks from root block and send them
 * Add support for filtering child blocks via selector